CellProfiler/tutorials/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

    set.

 2) **Import metadata from the CSV**

+So that we can explore what cells treated with different drugs look like later in the exercise, we must add this information into CellProfiler from the CSV.

 -  In the ‘BBBC022_Exercises’ folder there will be a CSV called ‘20585_AE.csv’ detailing drug treatment info for each image.